Posts

 A Chart of Chris Whitley’s Tunings

+NOTE: Several additional tunings are discussed after Hiroshi's tunings chart.
 Jeffrey Pepper Rodgers commented that "[s]ome of the world's coolest music happens when instruments fall into the hands of people who don't know -- or don't care -- what they're supposed to do with them."
-Chris Whitley didn't know, nor did he especially care, how he was supposed to play a steel guitar.
-As … Continue reading A Chart of Chris Whitley’s Tunings
+Chris Whitley didn't know, nor did he especially care, how … Continue reading A Chart of Chris Whitley’s Tunings

 In His Own Words: Chris Whitley on Songwriting